axe-hat/semi-functional-email-auth/README.md

 # semi-functional-email-auth
-Semi function with basic coding structure
+Semi function with basic coding structure(work in progress)